Once known as Urundi, the Kingdom of Burundi emerged on the eastern foothills in the late 17th century.

 In 1959, Mwami Mwambutsa IV appealed to the Belgian Minister of Colonies to separate Burundi and Rwanda, and political parties began to form in an effort to push for independence.

-The country was successful in this endeavor, and gained freedom from Europe in 1962.
+The country was successful and gained freedom from Europe in 1962.
 Following their newly independent status, a constitutional monarchy was established that represented both the Hutus and Tutsis.

 The country's recent history is replete with bloody battles between both ethnic groups, and those conflicts and disagreements continue today.